UnlockedLabs/UnlockEd-Open/README.md

 [replace the bracketed text with your base url to the UnlockEd instance]

 7. Installing the MySql tables by running the table creation/population scripts (i.e. open the following in a browser in order):
+>Make sure the user you configured in config/database.php is using native authentication mode

 * /config/create-tables.php
 * /config/populate-tables.php
 * /analytics/config/create-tables.php